 You might think that in order to reset Google Home and return it to factory settings you simply say: "Okay Google, factory reset."
 Actually, it's a lot easier that.
-(Also see our full Google Home review.)
+(Also see how to factory reset Google Home Hub.)

 As a heads-up, should you give Google Home that request it won't know how to handle it.